Image-Based Metrics in Ultrasound for Estimation of Global Speed-of-Sound: Methods

 \subsubsection{Peak Signal-to-Noise Ratio (PSNR)}

 This metric evaluates image similarity by quantifying the ratio between the maximum possible signal and the noise power~\cite{huynhthu2008psnr}, defined as:

 where $\mathrm{MAX}(I_1\!\cup\!
 I_2)$ represents the maximum possible pixel value within both images.
 Note that the denominator is conventional root mean square error (RMSE), used here for assessing noise.
-PSNR metric is hence a normalized (and log-compressed) version of RMSE, where the normalization makes the metric dependent on input images and the square-root operator compared to MSE reduces sensitivity to few pixels with large differences (analogous to Gradient Magnitude vs.\ Tenengrad metrics for image gradient characterization).
+PSNR metric is hence a normalized (and log-compressed) version of RMSE, where the normalization makes the metric interpretable and the square-root operator compared to MSE reduces sensitivity to few pixels with large differences.